Today's Platinum Price in India — July 16, 2026

 Platinum Price by Weight

-Today's Platinum rate is Five Thousand Eight Hundred and Sixty Nine Rupees per gram.
-At this rate, 10 grams of Platinum costs Fifty Eight Thousand Six Hundred and Ninety Rupees.
+Today's Platinum rate is Five Thousand Sixty Five Rupees per gram.
+At this rate, 10 grams of Platinum costs Fifty Thousand Six Hundred and Fifty Three Rupees.

 | Unit | Weight | Price (INR) | Price in Words |